nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 While I don't know what his motivation was for taking and sending these screen shots, I feel sorry for this person.
 Nothing in this document makes it look like Sam was trying to publicize what was going on.
-And there are a few things that Sam is probably seriously regretting sending, such as the affair.
+And there are a few things that Sam surely regrets sending, such as the affair.

 In fact, there are enough clues in these messages that my team is confident they know Sam's real name.
 If we're right, Sam definitely would not want any of this